Strategies for Health Organizations

 Introduction

 Strategies to improve the well-being of the health and public safety workforce must address the full range of relational and operational drivers of burnout and moral injury.
-The following strategies have been identified to help leaders – from C-suite to Dean's offices to supervisors – and frontline workers and learners address burnout and moral injury in health and public safety organizations.
+The following strategies have been identified to help leaders – from C-suite to Dean's offices to supervisors – and frontline workers and learners address burnout and moral injury in hospitals, primary care, pharmacies, mental health centers, nursing homes, and other health and healthcare organizations.

 Relational Strategies